raianrith/Raian-s-Project-Portfolio/README.md

 - Project aims to figure out the best Spam Email Classifying algorithm within the algorithms used based on misclassification rates and true negatives.
 - Data set collected at Hewlett-Packard Labs, classifies 4601 e-mails as spam or non-spam.
+- Optimal Choice : Bagging and Support Vectom Machine with linear Kernel - misclassification error rate of 12% (lowest among all models and approaches) and only 2 (lowest among all models and approaches) non spam emails being classified as spam emails.

 **Classifiers Used:**